 Master of Arts in Teaching (M.A.T.)

-The Master of Arts in Teaching (M.A.T.) is an intensive, full-year program designed to qualify students interested in elementary, middle or high school teaching in urban settings for the "initial" teaching license in Massachusetts.
-The program is a unique blend of school and university experiences.
-It requires summer courses and a full academic year of teaching in one of the partner schools of the Jacob Hiatt Center for Urban Education.
-The Massachusetts initial teaching license qualifies students to teach in most other states.
+The Master of Arts in Teaching (M.A.T.) program is an intensive, full-year program designed to qualify students interested in elementary, middle or high school teaching in urban settings for the "initial" teaching license in Massachusetts.
+The program requires successful completion of ten courses, including two summer courses and student teaching in the spring of the fifth year.
+The initial Massachusetts teaching license qualifies students to teach in 31 other states.

 Program of Study

-- immerses students in cohort groups with support from mentor teachers, teacher-leaders and Hiatt Center faculty in one of the partner schools working with the Hiatt Center for the full academic year.
+Students are assigned to cohort groups with mentor teachers in one of the partner schools from the Hiatt Center K-16 Professional Development School Collaborative during the academic year.